From alternative medicine to ancient rituals, pay a visit to one of these Balinese healers for mind, body and spiritual healing in Bali.

 What is traditional Balinese healing?

-Traditional Balinese healing approach combines natural herbs, massages, energy work, and rituals to address physical, mental, and spiritual ailments, rooted in ancient wisdom.
-Additionally, you may have heard of Bali Usadha – this is a practice that’s indigenous to Bali, incorporated by Balinese healers in their healing rituals.
+Bali Usadha is a practice indigenous to Bali, which Balinese healers use in their healing rituals.
 Bali Usadha combines herbal medicine, traditional massage techniques, and energy work to restore physical and spiritual balance.
 Practitioners of Bali Usadha often use locally sourced ingredients and time-honored techniques passed down through generations, addressing ailments ranging from muscle tension to spiritual dissonance.
-This integrative holistic approach not only alleviates physical discomfort but also nurtures emotional well-being, fostering a deep connection with nature and ancestral Balinese wisdom.
+This integrative holistic approach not only alleviates physical discomfort, but also nurtures emotional well-being, fostering a deep connection with nature and ancestral Balinese wisdom.

 A Balian is a traditional Balinese healer who serves as an intermediary between the physical and spiritual realms, utilising various methods to promote healing and balance.